 Image Credit: Elizabeth Metcalfe

-Big on the Toronto interior design scene is Elizabeth Metcalfe.
-Her work is concentrated on a clear niche, that of luxury, private residences, which are always elegant yet supremely comfortable.
+LuxDeco 100 honoree and big on the Toronto interior design scene.
+Elizabeth Metcalfe's work is concentrated on a clear niche, that of luxury, private residences, which are always elegant yet supremely comfortable.

 The past three years have seen her scoop up multiple international accolades and these combined with experience spanning two decades have firmly put her in the upper echelons of the design community.
 But one of the most distinctive aspects to Elizabeth Metcalfe’s work is its quiet confidence.